 I wound down the window and I felt this thing on the roof… all of this smoke stuff started coming into the car, the car was covered in black stuff.
 It was a small light and all of a sudden it became big like this, like a big ball.

-I think we can all agree: what the fuck.
+I think we can all agree: what the hell.

 Five years later, we had the Cahill Abduction, in which a woman driving back to Melbourne from the Dandenong Ranges claimed to have been abducted by aliens in Narre Warren North.
 Kelly Cahill (not her actual name) and her husband Andrew reported seeing what looked like a blimp with a ‘ring of orange headlights’.